Zilliqa/apidocs/source/index.html.md

 }
 ```

-Get the number of Transactions in the network so far.
+Returns the number of Transactions validated in the network so far.

 ### HTTP Request